10 Less Touristy Things to Do in Paris

 Dive into the Exotic Fabric Universe

 If you are a woman who likes fashion, you probably will like to visit some of the colourful, several-floors shops for fabrics in the centre of Paris.
 Conveniently situated in the streets around the popular Cathedral Sacre Coeur, these stores are here from a long, long time.
 Carrying the fashionable spirit of Paris, now they continue to be a favourite place for the local ladies.
-The best shop is Tissus Raine but there are several more – check the map to see their locations.
+The best shop is Tissus Raine but there are several more around.

 in the World